(1928 - 1990)

-Painter and printmaker Hayward King moved from Pasadena to San Francisco in 1948 with fellow students Wally Hedrick, Deborah Remington, David Simpson, and John Allen Ryan to attend the San Francisco School of Fine Arts (SFAI).
+Painter and printmaker Hayward King moved from Pasadena to San Francisco in the early summer of 1949 with fellow students Wally Hedrick, Deborah Remington, David Simpson, and John Allen Ryan to attend the San Francisco School of Fine Arts (SFAI).
+Hedrick, in his American Archives of Art interview with Paul Karlstrom mentions meeting Rothko that summer at CSFA.
 King's influences were determined by the teachers at CSFA, which included: Clyfford Still, Elmer Bishoff, Hassel Smith, David Park, Richard Diebenkorn (a graduate student who taught at night), Edward Corbett, and Mark Rothko.
-In 1949 Rothko again taught summer school classes.
+In the summer of 1949, Rothko again taught summer school classes.
 When Rothko was invited to teach summer school at CSFA in 1947, McAgy provided Rothko with a small studio that he also accessed in 1949.
 Rothko had his own CSFA studio with assistants, contact with Clyfford Still, income, and a community of artists surrounding him.
-In the book Rothko - "A Biography, Janes Breslin p.262", he expressed his previous summer teaching at CSFA as "magical "in contrast to the "stinking mess" on 57th Street.
-Still's influence generated dark earth colors, while Rothko presented soft edges.

 Museums and Exhibitions